mongodb/docs/source/includes/fact-unexpected-shutdown-accuracy.rst

 checkpoints.

 Run :dbcommand:`validate` on each collection on the :program:`mongod` to to restore the correct statistics after an unclean shutdown.
-If multiple :program:`mongod` instances experienced an unclean shutdown, perform the validation procedure on each :program:`mongod`.